callstack-workshops/essential-react-native/GUIDANCE.md

 ### 3. Styling

 * Use `SafeAreaView` and `expo-constants` (from `Constants.statusBarHeight`) to get the correct top space in our app.
-Do it in `App.js`.
+Do it in `App.tsx`.
 * Create our own `Touchable` component.
 On iOS it will use `TouchableOpacity` and on Android it will use `Pressable` with ripple effect.
 * Style our screen to look like the following design (loading and not loading):